Animal Protection Police Officer

 Please do not download and forward any applications for the Animal

-Control Officer I position to the police department.
-Applications for
+Protection Police Officer I position to the police department.
+Applicants

-page periodically for updated announcements on openings.
-Thank you for
+this page periodically for updated announcements on openings.
+Thank you

 Fairfax County Police Department is an EEO employer committed to non-discrimination and to diversity in the workplace.
 To request reasonable ADA accommodations, call the Personnel Resources Division at 703-246-7560.